Calvin-Abstraction/Calvin-Abstraction.github.io/content/_index.md

 +++
 ---

-# LINUX INSTALL SESSION COMING SOON!
+# RASPBERRY PI TALK COMING SOON!
-Join us!
-Experience a new OS.
-Begin your journey into mastering the command line and Git!
+Experience the wonders of automating with Raspberry Pis.

 Join our Discord server for updates! https://discord.gg/gcX4qmGG